Understanding the Concept of Self Organization in Psychology

 Resilience and Self Organization

-The brain absorbs surrounding stimuli and responds.
-Meadows wrote that “resilience arises from a rich structure of many feedback loops that can work in different ways to restore a system even after a large perturbation” (2008).
+The brain absorbs surrounding stimuli, and reacts to adapt.
+Meadows (2008) wrote that, “Resilience arises from a rich structure of many feedback loops that can work in different ways to restore a system even after a large perturbation.”
 Resilience is a process of continual reorganization around unpredicted and disrupting events (basically, a description of life).

-Meadows explains “resilience is not the same thing as being static or constant over time.
-Resilient systems can be very dynamic.”
+Meadows further defines that resilience is not the same thing as “being static or constant over time.”
+Resilient systems can “be very dynamic.”
 While all over all response may appear as stable, the interior processes are not stable at all.
-“Static stability is something you can see; it’s measured by variation in the condition of a system week by week or year by year.”
-However, she adds, “resilience is something that may be very hard to see, unless you exceed its limits, overwhelm and damage the balancing loops, and the system structure breaks down” (2008).
+Static stability is something you can see; it’s measured by “variation in the condition of a system week by week or year by year.”
+However, she adds, resilience is “something that may be very hard to see, unless you exceed its limits, overwhelm and damage the balancing loops, and the system structure breaks down” (2008).

-Emotions and Self Organization
+Emotions and Self-Organization

-Emotions serve as part of a feedback loop.
-Our bodies, composed of multiple living parts (and smaller systems) reacts to environmental stimuli, self organizes and emerges slightly different.
-Leslie Greenberg explains how the emotional feedback loop process works.
-He wrote, “once a need is raised to a self-organizing, emotion-producing system and the appraisal is made that the need has not been met, the emotion system is highly likely to automatically generate anger at the need/goal frustration, or sadness at the loss of what was needed, or compassion for the suffering of need deprivation.”
-Basically, “instead of cognitive control of emotion, we have massive feedback loops in which different parts of the brain interact with each other, leading to synchronization, which results in the self-organization of the entire brain” (Greenberg, 2015).
+“Once a need is raised to a self-organizing, emotion-producing system and the appraisal is made that the need has not been met, the emotion system is highly likely to automatically generate anger at the need/goal frustration, or sadness at the loss of what was needed, or compassion for the suffering of need deprivation.
+Instead of cognitive control of emotion, we have massive feedback loops in which different parts of the brain interact with each other, leading to synchronization, which results in the self-organization of the entire brain” (Greenberg, 2015).

 Behaviors Role in Self Organization